sourcegraph/sourcegraph-lightstep/README.md

 # LightStep CXP extension (WIP)

-See code coverage information from [LightStep](https://lightstep.io) on GitHub and any other platform that supports the [Code Extension Protocol (CXP)](https://github.com/sourcegraph/cxp-js).
+See [LightStep](https://lightstep.io) trace links in your code, on GitHub and any other platform that supports the [Code Extension Protocol (CXP)](https://github.com/sourcegraph/cxp-js).

 **NOTE:** This repository's history will be rewritten before being published.